 About this event

-Our morning with HSL 102 will see us leave Portsmouth Historic Dockyard at 10.00 and shadow her out of the Harbour and into open water.
-Once clear of the speed restrictions hold on we will push out toward the famous Solent Forts where we will really see this icon of British Engineering.
-Not afraid of her and what she can achieve her skipper will show you just why this beautiful boat was loved by so many sailors during WWII.
+Our afternoon with F8 will see us leave Portsmouth Historic Dockyard at 10.00 and shadow her out of the Harbour and into open water.
+Once clear of the speed restrictions hold on as we will push out toward the famous Solent Forts where we will really see this icon of British Engineering push your photography skills.
+Not afraid of her and what she can achieve her skipper Richard will show you just why this beautiful boat was loved by so many sailors during WWII.
 Our session will see us return to the Dockyard around 13.00.

-No WWII scene would be complete without correctly attired personnel, this being no exception; aboard 102 to complete the storyboard will be 2 or 3 RAF Pilots, happy to have just been rescued from the waters icy cold Solent.
+No WWII scene would be complete without correctly attired personnel, this being no exception; aboard F8 to complete the storyboard will be 2 or 3 Navy personal, as would have been seen when she was in every day Naval use.

 - Spare batteries

 - Bottled water